vaibhav-gupta1911/cmpe202/lab4/output/README.md

 Why choosen this chain responsibilty pattern?
-Beacuse chain responsibility best fits when more than one object may handle a request, and the handler isn't known a priority.
+--Beacuse chain responsibility best fits when more than one object may handle a request, and the handler isn't known a priority.
 The handler should be ascertained automatically.
 Here TableHandler is playing that role of handling a customer booking request by passing the hadler to the first availble tables that macthes customer numberOfPeople criterio.

 --Pattern basically given an opportunity to handle the customer request by linking available table objects together.
 --Also it avoifs coupling the sender to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.

+# Participant role:

+-Class: TableHandler -- role - Handler for chain responsibilty client's request
+-Class: RestaurantManager  -- role - client for chain responsibilty handler
+-Class: Customer -- role - observer
+-Class: RestaurantManager  -- role - subject for customer observer